d-morrison/IntroStatActivities/_book/01-martian-alphabet.md

 \begin{center}\includegraphics[width=0.4\linewidth]{images/relative_barplot_martian} \end{center}

 \newpage
 **Step 4**: The next step is to *use statistical analysis methods to draw inferences from the data*.
 To answer the research question, we will simulate what *could* have happened in our class given random chance, repeat that many times to understand the expected *variability* between different "randomly guessing" classes, then compare our class's observed data to the simulation.
-This gives us an estimate of how often (or the probability of) our class's result would occur if we were all merely guessing, allowing us to determine if the data provides evidence that we as a class can in fact read Martian.
+This gives us an estimate of how often (or the probability of) the class's result would occur if students were all merely guessing, allowing us to determine if the data provides evidence that we as a class can in fact read Martian.

 9. If humans really don’t know Martian and are just guessing which is Bumba, what are the chances of getting it right?
 \vspace{0.3in}